rz96466n/weChatDataAnalyse/README.md

 # weChatDataAnalyse
 This project will allow you to analyse basic wechat  Data.      #was did in the winter when most of my friends are gone

-I use coule of basic package.
-Under'pyechart, I used couple of extends package, which are not list in here you should check pip anyway
+I use coule of basic package, and I used couple of extends package, which are not list in here you should check pip anyway

 -pip install pandas